-Glaucoma is a type of eye disease known as an optic neuropathy, referring to damage and disease of the optic nerve at the back of the eye.
-The optic nerve is a bundle of nerve fibres that carry signals from the sensory retina of the eye to the brain for visual processing – damage to this nerve from glaucoma results in irreversible vision loss.
-There are a multitude of underlying causes of this disease, and not all of it is yet well understood.
+Glaucoma is a type of eye disease known as an optic neuropathy.
+Referring to damage and disease of the optic nerve at the back of the eye.
+The optic nerve is a bundle of nerve fibres that carry signals from the sensory retina of the eye to the brain for visual processing.
+Damage to this nerve from glaucoma results in irreversible vision loss.
+There are a multitude of underlying causes of this disease.
+Some still not well understood.

-At a basic level, we know that damage to the optic nerve occurs because the pressure inside the eye, intraocular pressure (IOP), is at a level too high for the health of the nerve; there are also likely other factors that reduce the nerve’s tolerance of and resilience to these pressures, such as age, oxidative stress, or specific anatomical characteristics.
+At a basic level, we know that damage to the optic nerve occurs because the pressure inside the eye.
+Intraocular pressure (IOP), at a level too high for the health of the nerve.
+There are also likely other factors that reduce the nerve’s tolerance of and resilience to these pressures.
+Such as age, oxidative stress, or specific anatomical characteristics.

-Many factors have been associated with glaucoma but the most commonly quoted risk factors include:
+Many factors are associated with glaucoma.
+The most commonly quoted risk factors include:

 What are the Signs of Glaucoma?

 In the vast majority of cases there will be no noticeable symptoms to alert an individual that they may have glaucoma.
-The vision loss from glaucoma is painless and, as the loss begins in the periphery where we are less aware of such slow changes, once the vision has deteriorated to a point where it does become noticeable, the disease is often already in its advanced stages.
+The vision loss from glaucoma is painless.
+The loss begins in the periphery where we are less aware of such slow changes.
+Once the vision has deteriorated to a point where it becomes noticeable, the disease is often already in its advanced stages.

-In a sub-type of glaucoma known as acute angle closure glaucoma, the IOP may suddenly spike to very high levels, which has the potential to induce symptoms including blurred vision, haloes around lights, a very red, painful eye, and even nausea and vomiting.
-However, these presentations are relatively rare and, in most cases, glaucoma goes entirely undetected until you attend for a routine eye exam.
+In a sub-type of glaucoma known as acute angle closure glaucoma, the IOP may spike to very high levels.
+This has the potential to induce several symptoms.
+Including blurred vision, haloes around lights, a very red, painful eye, and even nausea and vomiting.
+However, these presentations are relatively rare.
+In most cases, glaucoma goes undetected until you attend for a routine eye exam.

 Detecting the signs of glaucoma and coming to a definitive diagnosis are unfortunately not always straightforward.
-This is due to a variety of reasons, including physiological differences between healthy individuals and even between individuals with the condition, and the fact that glaucoma is a very complex disease.
+This is due to a variety of reasons.
+Including physiological differences between healthy individuals and even between individuals with the condition.
+As well as the fact that glaucoma is a very complex disease.

 When examining an eye for glaucoma, tests include:

-- Ophthalmoscopy – by directly looking inside the eye, a trained practitioner can assess the neuroretinal rim of the optic nerve for any changes to its thickness, shape, and colour that may indicate glaucomatous damage.
+Ophthalmoscopy – by directly looking inside the eye, a trained practitioner can assess the neuroretinal rim of the optic nerve.
+Noticing any changes to its thickness, shape, and colour that may indicate glaucomatous damage.

-All treatments involve lowering the IOP in efforts to protect the optic nerve from further damage, but no treatment is able to reverse existing damage or cure glaucoma altogether.
-Traditional therapy has involved topical eye drops, such as beta-blocker or prostaglandin drugs, which either decrease fluid production in the eye, increase fluid outflow, or a combination of both, to control the IOP.
+All treatments involve lowering the IOP in efforts to protect the optic nerve from further damage.
+But no treatment is able to reverse existing damage or cure glaucoma altogether.
+Traditional therapy has involved topical eye drops.
+Such as beta-blocker or prostaglandin drugs.
+These either decrease fluid production in the eye, increase fluid outflow, or a combination of both, to control the IOP.

-Laser procedures are also available to stimulate fluid outflow but the effects of these often wear off over a number of years.
-We now also have the advent of minimally invasive glaucoma surgery (MIGS), which describe the insertion of microscopic stents or tubes into the eye to aid in fluid outflow.
+Laser procedures are also available to stimulate fluid outflow but the effects of these often wear off over some years.
+We now also have the advent of minimally invasive glaucoma surgery (MIGS).
+Involving the insertion of microscopic stents or tubes into the eye to aid in fluid outflow.